ese3500/final-project-prime-hydration/README.md

 ### 10. Evaluation

-What is your metric for evaluating how well your product/solution solves the problem?
-Think critically on this section.
-Having a boolean metric such as “it works” is not very useful.
-This is akin to making a speaker and if it emits sound, albeit however terrible and ear wrenching, declare this a success.
-It is recommended that your project be something that you can take pride in.
-Oftentimes in interviews, you will be asked to talk about projects you have worked on.

 We believe the success of our device will not just be whether it works, but rather how consistent and easy it is to use.
-Here is how we would evaluate the different aspects of the project.
+Beyond the SRS and HRS specified above, here is how we would evaluate the different aspects of the project.

 Physical Design: